instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

    Co-living buildings are professionally managed, often with 24/7 reception or security.
 This offers peace of mind, especially for international students.

 7. **Lower Risk for New Arrivals**
-   If you're studying abroad, co-living can act as a “soft landing” — before committing to more permanent or long-term housing, co-living lets you settle in and meet people.
+   If you're studying abroad, co-living can act as a “soft landing”, before committing to more permanent or long-term housing, co-living lets you settle in and meet people.

 Given these advantages, it’s easy to see why co-living is becoming a go-to housing solution for students in Australia.